SuperNEMO-DBD/cadfael-deployment/README.md

 on trying to match the base system software supplied by Apple.

 ## RHEL/CentOS/SL 6/7
-We base the use the [`HEP_OSlibs`](https://twiki.cern.ch/twiki/bin/view/LCG/SL6DependencyRPM) metapackage here as this is should always be installed on Grid nodes.
-Plus it makes it easy for deployment on other systems.
-However, it is not totally complete, so the basic list of rpms on the 6 series is:
+On this family, the [`HEP_OSlibs`](https://twiki.cern.ch/twiki/bin/view/LCG/SL6DependencyRPM) metapackage is used to provide most of the functionality on top of the base system as this is should always be installed on any system running LHC software.
+To get and install this rpm, follow the instructions as provided for the [6 Series](https://twiki.cern.ch/twiki/bin/view/LCG/SL6DependencyRPM) or [7 Series](https://twiki.cern.ch/twiki/bin/view/LCG/CentOS7DependencyRPM) as appropriate.
+A few extra packages are needed to support Cadfael's bootstrapping proceedure, so the basic list of rpms for the 6 series is:

 ```
 $ yum install -y \